 Ensure the lid of the grill is open.

 Open the valve on the bottle of liquid propane fully.

 Wait a few seconds.

 Do a little dance, hum a little tune.
 Something.
-Anything, except turn on a burner.
+Anything except turn on a burner.
 If the hose from your bottle of liquid propane is short, you really only need 10 seconds or so unless you are trying to grill when it is VERY cold.
-If you have several feet of hose, you need to wait a couple of minutes.
+If you have several feet of hose, you must wait a couple of minutes.

 Now turn on the burner and light the grill.